 - Melt butter over potatoes, rice, pasta, and cooked vegetables.

 - Add melted butter or margarine to soups and casseroles.

 - Saute or stir fry vegetables, meats, and fish in olive oil.

 - Add whipping cream to desserts, pancakes, fruit, and hot chocolate.

 - Add regular mayonnaise and salad dressing on sandwiches and in dips.

 - Spread jelly, honey, and peanut butter on breads and crackers.

-Older adults may be easily overwhelmed with large portion sizes so stick with their preferred portion size.
+Older adults may be easily overwhelmed with large portion sizes so stick with their preferred portion.

 You can also add protein powder to foods and drinks without significantly affecting their flavor or texture.